sonatype-nexus-community/cs-auth-proxy/README.md

 ### IdP Configuration

 In order to add a new service to the IdP, the information generated in the previous step is required.
-Keycloak (and some other IdPs) allows can import this metadata directly, others may require some manual addition.
+Keycloak (and some other IdPs) can import this metadata directly, others may require a more manual procedure.

 Arbitrary assertions can be provided by the IdP to the SP: they typically include group membership and extended information about the user.